akeley98/DementedIGPU/README.md

 only distro I tested on – my hardware was a Dell XPS 15 9560).
 If you have some other `systemd` based distribution, you may be able to run the script as-is or with some tweaking.
-The script tries to be smart and not just blindly overwrite you system files.
+The script tries to be smart and not just blindly overwrite your system files.
 And of course, you can just follow the steps below manually instead of using the automatic script.